Hudson Regional Hospital: Interventional Radiology

 Interventional Radiology (IR), sometimes known as Vascular and Interventional Radiology (VIR), is a medical specialty which provides minimally invasive image-guided diagnosis and treatment of disease.
 Although the range of procedures performed by interventional radiologists is broad, the unifying concept behind these procedures is the application of image guidance and minimally invasive techniques in order to minimize risk to the patient.
 Procedures can often be performed on an outpatient basis.
 In most other cases, they require only a single overnight stay at the hospital—increasing convenience for patients and allowing them to return to their lives as soon as possible.
 Open surgery can require a patient to stay in the hospital for days or even weeks, which can cause stress and significant expense.
 HRH radiology specialists will provide treatments for urological and vascular problems, varicose veins and orthopedic issues, GYN/fibroid problems, certain kinds of cancer, and numerous targeted therapies.

-Facilities

-Hudson Regional Hospital is located at 55 Meadowlands Parkway, Secaucus, NJ 07094, and will have two Emergency Rooms at the American Dream Mall in Secaucus when it opens in 2019.